Select the digits in the text typed.

 When you choose Ligatures from the Character panel menu or Control panel menu, a standard ligature defined in the font is produced.

-Mixed text: The Kashida insertion feature affects how hyphenation occurs in mixed text.
-When enabled, Kashidas are inserted where applicable, and non-Arabic text is not hyphenated.
+The Kashida insertion feature affects how hyphenation occurs in mixed text.
+When enabled, Kashidas are inserted where applicable, and non-Arabic text is also hyphenated.
 When the Kashida feature is disabled, only non-Arabic text is considered for hyphenation.

 Arabic and Hebrew users can perform full text search and replace.
 In addition to searching and replacing simple text, you can also search and replace text with specific characteristics.
 These characteristics can include diacritical marks, Kashidas, special characters (for example, Alef), digits in different languages (for example, digits in Hindi), and more.

-In the Arabic script, a diacritic or a diacritical mark is a glyph used to indicate consonant length or short vowels.
+In the Arabic script, a diacritic or a diacritical mark is a glyph used to indicate the consonant length or short vowels.
 A diacritical mark is placed above or below the script.
-For better styling of text, or improved readability of certain fonts, you can control the vertical or horizontal position of diacritical marks:
+For better styling of text or improved readability of certain fonts, you can control the vertical or horizontal position of diacritical marks.

-- In the Character panel, modify the position of the diacritic marks relative to the script.
-Values you can change are, Adjust Horizontal Diacritic Position, and the Adjust Vertical Diacritic Position.
+In the Character panel, modify the position of the diacritic marks relative to the script.
+Values you can change are Adjust Horizontal Diacritic Position and Adjust Vertical Diacritic Position.